skyhook-io/kustomize-edit/README.md

 ## How It Works

-This action is the **single source of truth** for image input handling in the KoalaOps action ecosystem.
+This action is the **single source of truth** for image input handling in the Skyhook action ecosystem.
 It:

 1. **Validates and normalizes** all image input formats (embedded tag, separate params, or multi-image JSON)
 2. **Modifies** `kustomization.yaml` using kustomize CLI commands